browserslist/browserslist/README.md

 ## Queries

-Browserslist will use browsers and Node.js versions query from one of this sources:
+Browserslist will use browsers and Node.js versions query from one of these sources:

 1. `browserslist` key in `package.json` file in current or parent directories.
    **We recommend this way.**